Emergency Response For The Liquid Bulk Logistics Sector

-What if you don’t know chemicals and understand their behaviour in the environment?
+What if you don’t know chemicals and understand their behavior in the environment?
 The ideal emergency response specialist has experience in handling emergencies or working with chemicals in an industrial environment.
-The knowledge they have gained from such experience, together with a suitable level of qualification, will allow them to offer full advice to a variety of incidents that may threaten people, the environment, assets and reputation.
+The knowledge they have gained from such experience, together with a suitable level of qualification, will allow them to offer full advice to a variety of incidents that may threaten people, the environment, assets, and reputation.

 This advice should be proportional, in other words, appropriate to the size and scale of the incident.
-Proportionate advice enables a response that is suitable to mitigate risk from an incident, without causing unnecessary cost or delay to the overall incident response by “over-responding”.
+Proportionate advice enables a response that is suitable to mitigate risk from an incident, without causing the unnecessary cost or delay to the overall incident response by “over-responding”.